Heartburn and Indigestion In Pregnancy

 Heartburn is a common complaint during pregnancy, especially during the second and third trimesters.
 Many women also suffer from acid reflux and indigestion during this time.

 Heartburn is an uncomfortable or burning sensation behind the breastbone that often occurs after eating or drinking.
 You may also experience the taste of stomach acid or vomit rising in the back of your throat as a result of acid reflux.
 These symptoms are not a reason to worry, but you should make every attempt to lessen your discomfort.
-The long term affects of heartburn and acid reflux can cause slight to moderate damage of your esophagus.
+The long term effects of heartburn and acid reflux can cause slight to moderate damage to your esophagus.

 Certain foods are known to cause heartburn.
 Do your best to stay away from foods that are greasy, fatty, or spicy.
 You may also need to avoid coffee and other caffeinated drinks, as well as foods that contain citrus fruits, tomatoes, garlic, onions, or chocolate.
 If you find that any of these foods aggravate your heartburn, cut them out of your diet completely, at least until your heartburn is under control.